pydata/xarray/doc/getting-started-guide/faq.rst

 natively represented as an array with four dimensions: time, row, column and color.

-Pandas has historically supported N-dimensional panels, but deprecated them in version 0.20 in favor of Xarray data structures.
-There are now built-in methods on both sides to convert between pandas and Xarray, allowing for more focused development effort.
+pandas has historically supported N-dimensional panels, but deprecated them in version 0.20 in favor of xarray data structures.
+There are now built-in methods on both sides to convert between pandas and xarray, allowing for more focused development effort.
 Xarray objects have a much richer model of dimensionality - if you were using Panels: